jwhtkr/optimal-path-smoothing/README.md

 	- Summed vector fields (obstacle dependent)
 	- Stitched vector fields (obstacle dependent)

-Various types of
+You can run each scenario with different types of vehicles and (for the vector field scenarios) different types of controllers.

-Starts the plot and then you need to press enter ...
+Once you run `launch.m`, the system will plot the world and then pause.
+The pause allows the user to adjust the figure where the vehicle and world will be plotted before the simulation actually begins.
+Once the figure is adjusted to the desired size, press *enter* and the simulation will begin.

 ## The basic lifecycle ##